guardian360/InfoSec-Agent/InstallLinter.md

 ```

 # Usage
-To run the linter, run the following command:
+To run the linter, open a terminal in the root of the InfoSec-Agent repository and run:

 ```
 golangci-lint run